 Our foundation for PBIS is: We are St. Mark.
 We...

-Listen and Learn

-Imitate Christ

-Organize and Be Ready
+Listen and Learn Imitate Christ Organize and Be Ready Nurture Others Show Respect

-Nurture Others

-Show Respect

 Our PBIS program will clearly identify our expectations for our students while in class as well as in the hallways, lunchroom, playground, and all other areas of the school.
-We hope our PBIS program can be a partnership between home and school.
+Our PBIS program is a partnership between home and school.
 Throughout the year, we will be highlighting and celebrating the success of all of our students.